|

 but more you would see this at a fancier restaurant that serves burgers.

-Americans when it comes to a barbecue, prefer to cook hamburger patties
+Americans when it comes to a barbecue, cook on propane grills, while most

-There is another group of Americans that are more purists, who consider
+There is group of Americans that are more purists, who consider

 or shoulder or chicken or beef.
 The barbecue purists tend shun gas in favor